terra-money/community-pool-vesting/README.md

 - `WithdrawDelegatorReward`: Initiates the withdrawal of rewards earned by delegating tokens to a validator.
 - `DelegateFunds`: Delegates a specified amount of tokens to a validator.
 - `UndelegateFunds`: Undelegates a specified amount of tokens from a validator.
-- `RedelegateFunds`: Redelicates a specified amount of tokens from one validator to another.
+- `RedelegateFunds`: Redelegates a specified amount of tokens from one validator to another.
-- `AddToWhitelist`: Adds one or more addresses to the whitelist of users who can withdraw vested funds.
+- `AddToWhitelist`: Adds one or more addresses to the whitelist of users who can withdraw vested funds to a recipient.
 - `RemoveFromWhitelist`: Removes one or more addresses from the whitelist.
 - `UpdateOwner`: Updates the contract owner's address.
 - `UpdateRecipient`: Updates the recipient's address for fund withdrawals.